sheffieldnlp/deepQuest/docs/source/tutorials.rst

-Once all the training parameters are defined in the configuration file, one can run the training of the QE model as follows:
+Once all the training parameters are defined in the configuration file quest/config.py, one can run the training of the QE model as follows:

   .. code:: bash

     export KERAS_BACKEND=theano
     export MKL_THREADING_LAYER=GNU
-    THEANO_FLAGS=device=cuda{1,0} python main.py --config config.py | tee -a /tmp/deepQuest.log 2>&1 &
+    THEANO_FLAGS=device={device_name} python main.py | tee -a /tmp/deepQuest.log 2>&1 &

 One can observe the progression of the training in the log file created in the temporary directory.